-It is also known that it takes 12 exposures to a given word in order to fully grasp it’s meaning to the point where you are ready to muster it in conversation.
+It is also known that it takes 12 exposures to a given word in order to fully grasp its meaning to the point where you are ready to muster it in conversation.
 This is referred to as the dimmer-switch phenomenon by linguists.
 The first few exposures to a word will give you just a faint idea of what it means or how to use it.
 The more times you come across it, the brighter the light of understanding gets, so to speak.
 So, exposure, exposure, exposure!

 Whether you’re a beginner or an advanced student, reserving a little time every day to read is a must.
 Find something that suits your level of understanding but also, and perhaps crucially here, something on a subject you enjoy.
 It’s also important to vary the type of written language.
-Consider prose, narration, dialogue, exposes, etc.
+Consider prose, narration, dialogue, expose, etc.

 Where to get material?

 - Books – Amazon is a great resource for books in Portuguese, but Bertrand is a great bookstore in Portugal that ships abroad.
 Some of their books are also available in ebook format.
-These are especially helpful as some eReaders have built-in dictionaries (.mobi, the kindle format, is a good example).
+These are especially helpful as some eReaders have built-in dictionaries (.mobi, the Kindle format, is a good example).

-- News Portals – TSF and RTP (both the app and the website) are great sources of well written European Portuguese.
+- News Portals – TSF and RTP (both the app and the website) are great sources of well-written European Portuguese.
 Others are: Correio da Manhã, Expresso and Público.

 Listen to European Portuguese!